Fraciscv/ruby-project-alt-guidelines-nyc04-seng-ft-053120/README.md

     ![youdidit](/Photos/pimpmyprofile.png)
 - find lessons you might need help with using the `Seeking Knowledge` option.
 Write a lab review!

-    * The video should:
-      * Have an overview of your project.
-(2 minutes max)
-* Prepare a presentation to follow your video.
-(3 minutes max)
-    * Your presentation should:
-      * Describe something you struggled to build, and show us how you ultimately implemented it in your code.
-      * Discuss 3 things you learned in the process of working on this project.
-      * Address, if anything, what you would change or add to what you have today?
-      * Present any code you would like to highlight.
-* Write a blog post about the project and process.

   🎊 We've made it to the end of Mod 1, but we are just getting started  🎊